tliron/exceptional-c-exceptions/README.md

 By default, the build will enable complete exception stack traces using libc's [backtrace](http://www.gnu.org/software/libc/manual/html_node/Backtraces.html).
-On platforms that do not support backtrace, you may disable this by remove the `EXCEPTIONAL_BACKTRACE` flag.
+On platforms that do not support backtrace, you may disable this by removing the `EXCEPTIONAL_BACKTRACE` flag.
 Also note that for backtraces to work best you want to

 * enable debug symbols (compile with `-g`) for showing function names,